rozek/webapp-tinkerer-runtime/README.md

 ### Resource Handling ###

 "Resources" are HTML markup for internal or external stylesheets and scripts needed by a given master to fulfill its operation.
-Resources may be added and removed at runtime (as far as that is technically possible) and, thus, *should* be identified by an id
+Resources may be added and removed at runtime (as far as that is technically possible) and, thus, *should* be identified by an HTML id

 * **`registerResources (Resources:string):void`**<br>adds any resources given in `Resources` to the current HTML document - unless they already have been registered before (it is allowed to add an already existing resource - such a request is simply ignored)
 * **`unregisterResources (Resources:string):void`**<br>removes any resources given in `Resources` from the current HTML document (as far as that is technically possible) - provided that they still exist (it is allowed to remove a missing resource - such a request is simply ignored)